 yarn add redux

-If you're not, you can access these files on unpkg, download them, or point your package manager to them.
+If you're not using a bundler, you can access these files on unpkg, download them, or point your package manager to them.